-Your admission to Glenwood Life Counseling Center begins with a phone call to the Intake Coordinator at 410-323-9811, extension 224.
+Your admission to Glenwood Life Counseling Center begins with a phone call to the Intake Coordinator at 410-323-9811, and "Press 2 ".

 If you are seeking Intensive Outpatient Program (IOP) treatment or regular counseling treatment without methadone, the Intake Coordinator will guide you further regarding admission to these programs at Glenwood Life Counseling Center.

 If you are seeking Medication Assisted Treatment (“MAT”) for opioid addiction (with heroin, oxycodone, morphine, codeine, etc.), the Intake Coordinator will start the admission process with a brief interview.